samuel-maithre/ai-chatbot-gemini/README.md

 # AI Chatbot – Gemini API

 A modern, sleek AI-powered chatbot built using **Google Gemini API** with a **Python backend** and a **React.js frontend**.
-The chatbot is designed to deliver fast, interactive, and intelligent responses with support for advanced features like typing animations, markdown rendering, and dark mode.
+The chatbot is designed to deliver fast, interactive, and intelligent responses with support for advanced features like typing animations, markdown rendering.

 ---